14 Best Tequilas To Try In 2023

 Mayenda Tequila Blanco

-Mayenda is a new luxury sipping tequila brand from the Campari Group and was launched in the United States and Mexico in April of 2023.
+Mayenda is a newer luxury sipping tequila brand from the Campari Group and was launched in the United States and Mexico in April of 2023.
 The brand was created with a mission to "capture lost flavors from the heart of the agave."
 Its first release is a blanco tequila, simply called Mayenda Tequila Blanco.

 Mayenda's tequila creation process adds several extra steps to the industry standard, the first of which starts when the agave is cut in a low jima style, which means the agave heart is free from undue bitterness thanks to a less than three-centimeter cut.
 Next, the Mayend process involves steeping the agave hearts in the base distillate.
 This step adds the caramelized flavor of cooked agave, which is often lost in the tequila-making process.
 In the second step, Mayenda adds even more layers of flavor to the tequila by blending it with agave miel or agave "honey."
-The result of this complex process is a richer-than-most blanco tequila, which makes it ideal for sipping neat or on the rocks.
-Letting this tequila shine on its own allows you to fully take in the tasting notes of caramel, florals, and pepper.

 Tequila Don Julio Rosado

-Tequila Don Julio Rosado is aged for a minimum of four months in ruby Port wine casks, which gives the tequila its aesthetically pleasing pastel pink color.
-The ruby Port wine casks also give the tequila its glowing, fruit-forward notes, in addition to the more traditional caramelized flavors of cooked agave.
+Tequila Don Julio Rosado is aged for a minimum of four months in ruby port wine casks, which gives the tequila its aesthetically pleasing pastel pink color.
+The ruby port wine casks also give the tequila its glowing, fruit-forward notes, in addition to the more traditional caramelized flavors of cooked agave.
 Tequila Don Julio Rosado is best enjoyed with simple additions, like soda water and lemon, for a refreshing drink perfect for a sunny day.
-The fun, natural hue, and smooth taste are sure to be the talk of your next pool party or cookout.
+The fun, natural hue and smooth taste are sure to be the talk of your next pool party or cookout.

 Patrón El Cielo